jcouet/MLKL/README.md

 #### Building
 * Requires [FabricEngine](http://fabricengine.com/get-fabric/), [scons](http://www.scons.org/) and a C++ compiler.
-* Configure the environment in the config folder and set it
+* Configure the environment from config/environment.bat (or .sh) file and set it
-* Compile the C++ extension using scons (to read MNIST data) :
+* Compile the C++ extension using scons (to read MNIST data)
 	* cd core/exts/MNIST
 	* scons